The quark gap equation in light-cone gauge: Gauge dependence of the quark propagator

 \section{Gauge dependence of the quark propagator}

-We compare numerical solutions of the quark's dressing functions for both, the vertex in Eq.~\eqref{WT-vertex-LC} and the bare vertex, that is the solutions of Eqs.~\eqref{Abareeq}, \eqref{Bbareeq} and \eqref{Cbareeq} in the so-called \emph{rainbow} approximation and their counterpart using the WFGTI-vertex.
-We first discuss the case of the bare vertex for which we choose $D\omega = (2.912 \; \mathrm{GeV} )^3$ and $\omega=0.4$ GeV in Eq.~\eqref{alpheff}.
-The dressing functions $A(p,n)$ and $B(p,n)$ are presented in Fig.~\ref{figA-B} from which we infer that their functional behavior is reminiscent of that found in covariant gauges~\cite{Lessa:2022wqc}.
-In Fig.~\ref{figM} one observes the typical rapid increase of the mass function at a hadronic scale of about 1\,GeV.
+We compare numerical solutions of the quark's dressing functions for both, the bare vertex and the vertex in Eq.~\eqref{WT-vertex-LC}, that is the solutions of Eqs.~\eqref{Abareeq}, \eqref{Bbareeq} and \eqref{Cbareeq} in the \emph{rainbow} approximation and their counterpart using the WFGTI-vertex.
+In both cases we use the values, $m_g =0.3$~GeV and $ \omega = 0.15$~GeV, in Eq.~\eqref{alpheff}, while $b = 2.0 \times 10^{-4}$ for the bare vertex and $b = 9.0 \times 10^{-3}$ for the WFGTI-vertex.
+The dressing functions $A(p,n)$ and $B(p,n)$ are presented in Fig.~\ref{figA-B} in the quark's rest frame, $p = (\mathbf{0}, |p| )$, from which we infer that their functional behavior is reminiscent of that found in covariant gauges~\cite{Lessa:2022wqc}.
+In Fig.~\ref{figM} one observes the typical rapid increase of the mass function at a hadronic scale of about 1\,GeV and $M(0) \approx 210$\;MeV when the bare vertex is employed.
+Decreasing the value of $b$ increases the mass function, though the solutions are unstable.
+We choose the parameters, $m_g$ and $\omega$, to be the same in both cases, however, slight modifications of them results in a constituent mass above 300\;MeV even when solving the DSE with the bare vertex.
 Unlike the two other dressing functions $C(p,n)$ is complex valued, as illustrated in Fig.~\ref{figC}.
-The imaginary part of $C(p,n)$ tends to a finite small value at very low momenta and falls off rapidly after $p^2\gtrsim 1\;\mathrm{GeV}^2$, whereas the real part remains zero for all $p^2$ values.
-As we shall shortly see, we deal with a special case and the real part of $C(p,n)$ is generally non zero.
+Both the real and imaginary parts of $C(p=\mu, n)$ are zero due to our renormalization prescription, and one merely observes insignificant oscillations of these function consistent with $C(p,n) \approx 0$ in the entire range of $p^2$ considered.